 To ensure that migrant students receive services for which they are eligible in compliance with

-district policy, the St. Charles R-VI School District provides the following procedures.
+district policy, the North Kansas City School District provides the following procedures.
 The school

-district contact person concerning migrant affairs is the Assistant Superintendent of Curriculum and
+district contact person concerning migrant affairs is the Director of Student and Family Services.

 Migrant Child Eligible for Services: A child under the age of 22 who has not graduated from high